plackyhacker/plackyhacker.github.io/shellcodez/arch.md

 The stack is also very important in the x86 Win32 calling convention, which will be discussed in a later article.

+## Endianness

+Endianness is the order of bytes of data in computer memory.
+It can be big-endian (BE) or little-endian (LE). x86 architecture is little endian.
+In little-endian architecture, the least-significant byte is stored at the smallest address.
+This is important when it comes to assigning data to memory and will be discussed further when we start writing shellcode.

 [Home](https://plackyhacker.github.io) : [Part 1](https://plackyhacker.github.io/shellcodez/intro) : [Part 3](https://plackyhacker.github.io/shellcodez/assembly)